-The surface of a diffraction grating can be easily damaged by fingerprints, aerosols, moisture or the slightest contact with any abrasive material.
+The surface of a diffraction grating with surface grooves can be easily damaged by fingerprints, aerosols, moisture or the slightest contact with any abrasive material.
 Gratings should only be handled when necessary and always held by the sides.
 Latex gloves or a similar protective covering should be worn to prevent oil from fingers from reaching the grating surface.
 Solvents will likely damage the grating's surface.
 No attempt should be made to clean a grating other than blowing off dust with clean, dry air or nitrogen.
-Scratches or other minor cosmetic imperfections on the surface of a grating do not usually affect performance and are not considered defects.
+Scratches or other minor cosmetic imperfections on the surface of a grating do not usually affect